RobertFromTX/two_wheeled_balancing_robot/README.md

 The PID control was the most challenging part of the project, with many flaws in the initial PID controller’s design.
 Initially for the integral term, I chose a clamp integrator.
 This was one of the flaws in my original design, but originally I thought it was good to prevent windup (i.e., the output of the integral term could grow to infinity).
 Since I clamped the integrator so that only enough from the integral term was outputted to get 100% duty cycle, the integral term would frequently get set to 0 and would not contribute at all in the control effort.
 As a result, the robot would have a tendency to keep leaning to one side, never generating enough power to go back to the other side.
 Once I completely got rid of any clamping, the robot started balancing much better since the integral term would eliminate any biases.
 Clamping of the integral term is not really necessary since the robot is constantly tilting back and forth, not allowing the integral term to go to infinity.
 Another issue I had was that I could not get the motor to move in small increments because there was no direct position control.
 It turns out that I was not using the derivative term properly.
 The derivative term allows the motor to make small steps.
 I was using a pseudodifferentiator, which basically is the pure derivative term and a lowpass filter right after.
 The issue was that the cutoff frequency I chose was too low, which made the derivative term to have too much delay for the robot to properly balance.

 ## Bill of Materials
-Now you may be wondering how much it all costs, right.
+Now you may be wondering how much it all costs, right?
 After all, the main design constraint was the cost.
 Below is the bill of materials:

 Item                     | Quantity               | Unit Price
 | ---------------------- | ---------------------- | ---------------------- |